 Under the first category, Greece requires applicants to invest in funds focusing solely on property development.

 The second option focuses on funds that invest exclusively in shares, corporate bonds, or Greek government bonds.
-The plethora of assets available to these bonds offer greater flexibility in terms of ROI and risk, and they are pure investment tools that US applicants can benefit from.
+The plethora of assets available to these bonds offers greater flexibility in terms of ROI and risk, and they are pure investment mechanisms.

 Government bonds